IDKCoding-commits/PodAngel-Suite/PodAngel/README.md

 ## AI Declaration

-I used some AI to help debug the code, provide commit messages on Github, and to organize the files for package uploading
+I used some AI to help debug the code, provide commit messages on Github, and to organize the files for package uploading.
+When building the GUI, I tried my best to keep as much work original as possible, but at a few points, I had an agent lend a hand.